-The chain is as strong as its weakest link and for today’s audio, the weakest link is the listening room acoustic.
+The chain is as strong as its weakest link and for today’s audio, the weakest link is the audio playback room acoustic.

 The overall goal is to minimize the plethora of room reflections so that the direct sound from the speakers can be clearly heard within the context of an ongoing and evolving ambience which is comprised of the reverberation and reflections of those sounds most recently played.

 Kinetic absorption + lateral diffusion controls the treble range

 Pressure-zone corner trapping controls the musical bass range